-One way to introduce the Holst action is to consider the approach given by Mercuri and Randono\cite{Mercuri-Randono}.
-They construct an action invariant under $SO(4,1)$, with a preferred vacuum state, which leads to two constant expectation values which reduces to MacDowell-Mansouri action with a topological $\theta$-term

-then if we consider the equation of motion $T^{I}=0$ we obtain the Euler class plus the Holst term, so the Immirzi parameter is related to the $\theta$-term.\\ When non-vanishing torsion is present, Chand\'ia and Zanelly \cite{Chandia-Zanelli} proposed torsional contributions to the chiral anomaly in the form of a Nieh-Yan term.
-Because of the importance of the Holst term and the Nieh-Yan class, we are interested in an action where these two terms are present as independent components.
+so if we consider the equation of motion $T^{a}=0$ we obtain the additional Pontryagin class plus the Holst term with the Immirzi parameter $\gamma$ related to the $\theta$-term.\\ When non-vanishing torsion is present, Chand\'ia and Zanelly \cite{Chandia-Zanelli} proposed a torsional contributions to the chiral anomaly in the form of a N.Y. term.
+Because of the importance of the Holst term and the N.Y. class, we are interested in an action where these two terms are present as independent components.
 Using a different Cartan-Killing form $\kappa^{(2)}_{ABCD}$, Eq.(\ref{Cartan killing form so(3,1) 2}), we construct the action